CapellaBlue/CustomerRewardPointReport/README.md

     }
 ```
 Expected output:
-Jessica: 22 points with 11 points per order.
+Jessica: 22 points with 11 points per order.\n
-Will: 3 points with 3 points per order.
+Will: 3 points with 3 points per order.\n
 Elizabeth: No orders.

 __Considerations__